Trump criticizes Apple's encryption stance on Pensacola phones

 Apple did not respond to a request for comment on Trump’s tweet.
 On Monday, the company said it rejected “the characterization that Apple has not provided substantive assistance.”

-Earlier on Monday Barr called on Apple to help the Federal Bureau of Investigation unlock two iPhones involved in the case.
+Earlier on Monday Barr called on Apple to help the Federal Bureau of Investigation unlock two iPhones involved in the Pensacola case.

 The company said it turned over “many gigabytes” of data to investigators, including iCloud backups, account information and transactional data for multiple accounts.
 Apple said the FBI did not request help unlocking phones until Jan.
 6, with a request for a second iPhone sent on Jan.
 8.